Facebook Safety Check now lets locals find and offer Community Help like shelter

 Instead of sending thoughts and prayers to crisis victims, Facebook now lets you share food, transportation, and shelter.
 You know…things that will actually help.
 Today Facebook is expanding its Safety Check that allows friends to declare they’re safe after a disaster with the launch of “Community Help”.

 The feature adds a page to Safety Check where locals can offer assistance to people nearby, such as baby supplies, water, or a room in their home.
 Victims can search through these categorized posts and connect with providers over Facebook Messenger.
-Community Help launches today in the US, Canada, Australia, New Zealand, India and Saudi Arabia for natural and accidental disasters.
+Community Help launches today in the US, Canada, Australia, New Zealand, India, and Saudi Arabia for natural and accidental disasters.
 After a few weeks of testing, Facebook hopes to roll it out to all countries and include purposeful man-made disasters such as terrorist attacks.

 “We want to create a space on Facebook…that connects communities in the aftermath of a crisis and helps people feel safe faster, recover, and rebuild” says Facebook Safety Check product designer Preethi Chetan.